NodeScriptLang/guides/src/guide/modules.md

 ## Runtime restrictions

-When writing custom code or using a library, it is important to keep in mind the differences between the browser runtime and the backend runtime used for running the endpoints and schedules.
+When writing custom code or using a library, it's important to keep in mind the differences between the browser runtime and the backend runtime used for running the endpoints and schedules.

 <p class="note">
 If you never intend your modules to execute on the backend, you can use any APIs available in your browser.
 For example, it is possible to access local file systems using <a href="https://developer.mozilla.org/en-US/docs/Web/API/File_System_API" target="_blank">File System APIs</a> if you wish to automate something locally.<br/>
-However, if you wish to make modules that work both in the editor and on the backed, you need to stick with the restricted runtime as described below.
+However, if you wish to make modules that work both in the editor and on the backend, you need to stick with the restricted runtime as described below.
 </p>

 Available global objects and functions: